Lines of minima in Outer space: Measured laminations and trees

-In particular, there is a unique pair of fixed points in ${\cal P\cal M\cal L}(F_n)$ for the action of a fully irreducible element (in the sequel called an iwip element for short).
+Martin (Theorem 17 of \cite{Ma95}) characterizes projective measured laminations which are induced by a conjugacy class in $F_n$ as follows.

+\begin{proposition} A projective current induced by a conjugacy class $[\alpha]$ in $F_n$ is contained in ${\cal P\cal M\cal L}(F_n)$ if and only if each element of $[\alpha]$ is contained in a proper free factor of $F_n$. \end{proposition}

-A closed $F_n$-invariant subset of $\partial^2(F_n)$ which is moreover invariant under the flip $\iota$ is called a \emph{topological lamination}.
+A closed non-empty $F_n$-invariant subset of $\partial^2(F_n)$ which is moreover invariant under the flip $\iota$ is called a \emph{topological lamination}.
 The space ${\cal L}$ of all topological laminations can be equipped with the \emph{Chabauty topology}.
 With respect to this topology, ${\cal L}$ is compact.
 The group ${\rm Out}(F_n)$ acts on ${\cal L}$ as a group of homeomorphisms.
-Every nontrivial element $w\not=e\in F_n$ defines a point $[w]\in {\cal L}$ which is just the set of all pairs of fixed points of all elements of $F_n$ which are conjugate to $w$.
-The set $[w]$ only depends on the conjugacy class of $w$.
+Every nontrivial element $w\not=e\in F_n$ defines a point $ [[w]]\in {\cal L}$ which is just the set of all pairs of fixed points of all elements of $F_n$ which are conjugate to $w$.
+In other words, $[[w]]$ is the support of the current induced by the conjugacy class of $w$.
 Topological laminations of this form are called \emph{rational}.
 The support of a measured lamination is a topological lamination.

 We call a (projective) geodesic current supported in a topological lamination $L$ a \emph{(projective) transverse measure} for $L$.
 If $L$ is the topological lamination defined by the conjugacy class of a primitive element $w\in F_n$ then $L$ admits a unique projective transverse measure.
-This measure is just the projective measured lamination dual to the conjugacy class of $w$.
+This measure is just the projective measured lamination induced by the conjugacy class of $w$.
 Note that if $L_i\to L$ in ${\cal L}$ and if $\zeta_i$ is a projective geodesic current supported in $L_i$ then up to passing to a subsequence, the projective geodesic currents $\zeta_i$ converge in ${\cal P}{\rm Curr}(F_n)$ to a projective geodesic current supported in $L$ (we refer to \cite{CHL07b} for a more precise discussion).

-{\bf Remark:} The definition of a topological lamination does not correspond to the definition of a geodesic lamination for closed surfaces.
-The correct analog of a lamination in the surface case is a closed $F_n$-invariant subset of $\partial^2(F_n)$ which is contained in the Chabauty closure of those closed subsets of $\partial^2(F_n)$ which consists of pairs of fixed points of elements in a given primitive conjugacy class.
+\begin{remark} The definition of a topological lamination does not correspond to the definition of a geodesic lamination for closed surfaces.
+The correct analogue of a lamination in the surface case is a closed $F_n$-invariant subset of $\partial^2(F_n)$ which is contained in the Chabauty closure of those closed $F_n$-invariant subsets of $\partial^2(F_n)$ which consist of pairs of fixed points of elements in some primitive conjugacy class. \end{remark}